-Optional challenge exercises may be specified for some labs.

-There will be more lab marks available than necessary to obtain full marks for the 10% lab component.
-In other words, the total lab mark will be capped, with a small bonus available for consistently outstanding work.
+- Partial marks will be awarded for submissions which pass some but not all marking tests. - There will be more lab marks available than necessary to obtain full marks for the 10% lab component.
+In other words, the total lab mark will be capped at 10. - You cannot obtain marks by e-mailing lab work to tutors.